wet-boew/wet-boew-documentation/research/2018-12-long-documents.md

 ## Key questions for discussion
 Your ideas are sought after around 5 topics:
-* Organise ideas to best effect
+* Organise ideas for the best effect
-* Ensure the flow of argument
+* Ensure the flow of arguments
-* Providing effective signposting in the document
+* Providing effective signposting in a document
 * Complying with a style guide requirements
 * Managing print-friendly version client-side